davidjerleke/embla-carousel/packages/embla-carousel-docs/src/content/pages/plugins/class-names.md

 # Class Names

+<RepositoryLink to="https://github.com/davidcetinkaya/embla-carousel/tree/master/packages/embla-carousel-class-names">View plugin on GitHub</RepositoryLink>

-Class Names is a **class name toggle** utility plugin for Embla Carousel.
-It enables you to automate the toggling of the following class names on your carousel:
+Class Names is a **class name toggle** utility plugin for Embla Carousel that enables you to automate the toggling of class names on your carousel.

-- `selected`
-- `draggable`
-- `dragging`

 ## Installation